-H-LaborArts is currently looking for new editors to take over the network and take an active role in developing new online materials and resources for the field.
-We also looking for contributors, bloggers, discussants, resources gatherers, etc. If you are interested in helping build this site, please contact Patrick Cox, H-Net's Vice-President for Networks, at firstname.lastname@example.org.
+If you are interested in becoming a network editor and take an active role in developing new, open-access online materials and resources for the field we would love to hear from you.
+We are currently looking for contributors, bloggers, discussants, resources and learning and teaching editors.
+If you are interested in helping us build this network, email us or please see our recruitment page for further details.

 Your network editor has reposted this from H-Announce.
 The byline reflects the original authorship.